-Launched in 2016, Vendee2020Vision is a new initiative to nurture Britons’ Offshore sailing talent along the path to success in yacht racing’s most challenging event - the Vendée Globe, the quadrennial singlehanded non-stop round the world race.
+Launched in 2016, Vendee2020Vision is a new initiative to nurture offshore sailing talent along the path to success in yacht racing’s most challenging event - the Vendée Globe, the quadrennial singlehanded non-stop round the world race.

 The Vendée Globe has not earned the nickname the ‘Everest of the sea’ for nothing.
 It’s the ultimate test for a sailor.
-Gruelling, very, very lonely and pretty hairy.
 It takes an exceptional kind of person to win.

 Vendee2020Vision is a shared vision borne out of a long term working relationship with Artemis Investment Management, the longest serving British company to sponsor ocean racing.
-For six years young British talent has been invested in with a view to achieving the rightful top spot on the podium for a Briton in the Vendée Globe.
+For eight years young inspiring ocean racing talent has been invested in with a view to achieve victory in the Vendée Globe.

 The Open 60s are the most extreme and exciting platforms in the world of competitive solo sailing.
 Designed to be sailed single handed, it is a radical, high performance boat, known for reaching world record speeds in extreme conditions.

-The 2012/3 edition of the Vendée Globe race generated extraordinary media coverage and PR exposure with 738 hours of TV coverage, on 65 channels in 190 countries.
-9.3m unique visitors to the race website, 30 million videos viewed, and 2million people visited the race village, all in just three months.
+The 2016/7 edition of the Vendée Globe race generated extraordinary media coverage and PR exposure with 1,274 hours of TV coverage, on 97 channels in 190 countries.
+10 million unique visitors to the race website, 71 million videos viewed, and 2.2 million people visited the race village, all in just three months.